Home GastronomyMy favorite Italian restaurants in Paris

 _

-Ninetta is an Italian restaurant located a stone’s throw from the Eiffel Tower, offering transalpine classics.
-For the appetizer, we took the antipasti plate to share to taste a bit of everything.
-On the drink side, the address offers a small selection of Italian wines for enthusiasts.
-We also tasted this very original dish, homemade gnocchi served with a beetroot cream and gorgonzola.
+Ninetta is an Italian restaurant located a stone’s throw from the Eiffel Tower that serves transalpine classics.
+For a starter, we had the antipasti platter to share to taste a bit of everything.
+As for drinks, the place offers a small selection of Italian wines for enthusiasts.
+We also tasted this very original dish: homemade gnocchi served with a beetroot cream and gorgonzola.
 The restaurant also offers traditional pizzas with dough matured for 48 hours, and we chose the Diavolina with mozzarella, spicy spianata, and caramelized onions.
-Finally, I had to end this meal with my test of the tiramisu de la casa, which was pretty good.
+Finally, I had to finish this meal with my test of the homemade tiramisu, which was actually quite good.

 Tested in 2025 - invitation